Search EdWorkingPapers

 Conditions under which college students can be responsive to nudging

-College success requires students to engage with their institution both academically and administratively.
-Missteps with required processes can threaten students’ ability to persist.
-We experimentally assessed the effectiveness of an artificially intelligent text-based chatbot to provide proactive outreach and support to college students to navigate administrative processes and use campus resources.
-In both the two-year and four-year college context, outreach was most effective when focused on administrative processes which were acute, time-sensitive, and for which outreach could be targeted to those for whom it was relevant.
-We draw lessons regarding the effective use of nudge-type efforts to support college success.
+College success requires students to engage with their institution academically and administratively.
+Missteps with required administrative processes can threaten student persistence and success.
+Through two experimental studies, we assessed the effectiveness of an artificially intelligent text-based chatbot that provided proactive outreach and support to college students to navigate administrative processes and use campus resources.
+In both the two-year and four-year college context, outreach was most effective when focused on discrete administrative processes such as filing financial aid forms or registering for courses which were acute, time-sensitive, and for which outreach could be targeted to those for whom it was relevant.
+In the context of replicating studies to better inform policy and programmatic decision making, we draw three core lessons regarding the effective use of nudge-type efforts to promote college success.

 Keywords